petlove/falcon/README.md

 gem 'falcon', github: 'petlove/falcon'
 ```

-## Why Faraday

-We use the gem oauth2 in most of our projects and this lib brings the gem faraday to make requests.
-Although, this gem is the best HTTP Client by [Ruby Toolbox](https://www.ruby-toolbox.com/projects/faraday).

 ## Using

 To use this gem, you can extend the module `Falcon::Client` and set the options.
 You could set the options before through the method `falcon_options` or direct in the request method, like: